The following information is provided to comply with the requirements of the General Data Protection Regulation.

 |Where an insolvency practitioner of Gibson Hewitt Limited is not appointed as office holder, the data controller is the company/individual on whose instructions Gibson Hewitt Limited is acting.
 For contact details, please contact Gibson Hewitt, 5 Park Court, Pyrford Road, West Byfleet, Surrey KT14 6SD, 01932 336149, email@example.com

 Where an insolvency practitioner of Gibson Hewitt Limited is appointed as office holder and the data processing is carried out as part of their statutory duties, the office holder is the data controller.
-However, where they are processing data on behalf the company/individual over which they have been appointed, then the data controller is that company/individual.
-In either case, the data controller(s) can be contacted at: Gibson Hewitt, 5 Park Court, Pyrford Road, West Byfleet, Surrey KT14 6SD, 01932 336149, firstname.lastname@example.org
+The Insolvency Practitioner can be contacted at: Gibson Hewitt, 5 Park Court, Pyrford Road, West Byfleet, Surrey KT14 6SD, 01932 336149, firstname.lastname@example.org

 |How we use your personal information||The purpose for which personal information is processed may include any or all of the following: